Understanding Vaccine Ingredients

 Video from American Academy of Pediatrics (AAP): https://youtu.be/YOlrNlvEiMw

-Viral vector vaccines use a modified version of a harmless virus (the vector) to deliver genetic code to the body’s cells, which make proteins that the immune system can recognize as foreign invaders and trigger the immune system to protect itself against that disease.
+Viral vector vaccines use a modified version of a harmless virus (the vector) to deliver genetic code to the body’s cells, which make proteins that the immune system can recognize as foreign invaders and activate the immune system to protect itself against that disease.

 The following are statements and resources from the Jewish faith community about the importance of vaccination:

 Due to the Catholic Church’s view on abortion, some people have been concerned about the use of cell lines that originated from terminated fetuses.
-Reviews by both the Vatican’s Pontifical Academy for Life, the National Catholic Bioethics Center, and the Catholic Church Bishops’ Conference of England and Wales have determined that vaccines grown in these cell lines do not go against the religion’s doctrine and using these vaccines are the best way to protect people from serious vaccine-preventable diseases.
+Reviews by both the Vatican’s Pontifical Academy for Life, the National Catholic Bioethics Center, and the Catholic Church Bishops’ Conference of England and Wales have determined that vaccines grown in these cell lines do not go against the religion’s doctrine, and using these vaccines is the best way to protect people from serious vaccine-preventable diseases.

 Video: https://www.youtube.com/watch?v=MTKZYQ6BI5s